Substantive Change Policy

 While not exhaustive, substantive changes may include:

-• Closing an institution, a program, a method of delivery, an off-campus instructional site, or a program at an off-campus instructional site.
+- Closing an off-campus instructional site or a program at an off-campus instructional site.

 Please see the Substantive Change Types Quick Reference table developed by SACSCOC to help in determining which changes require notification, approval, visitation, etc.